Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.2

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
-This figure is worked out by multiplying the total texture units of the card by the core speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
+This figure is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly record to its local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly write to the local memory in one second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices